emilio-berti/emilio-berti.github.io/teaching/gis-ydiv/main.md

   - Average annual surface temperature from WorldClim (`wc2-bio1.tif`)
   - Bioclimatic variables from WorldClim (`bios.tif`)
   - Digital elevation model from WorldClim (`wc2-elevation.tif`)

+All these files can be downloaded from <https://emilio-berti.github.io/teaching/gis-ydiv/data.zip>.

 ## Lecturers {.tabset}